open-telemetry/opentelemetry-specification/specification/schemas/file_format_v1.1.0.md

 "changes" that defines a sequence of actions to be applied to convert events from the previous version to this version.

-Two transformations are supported for section "spans_events": "rename_events" and "rename_attributes".
+Three transformations are supported for section "spans_events": "rename_events", "rename_attributes" and "split".

 #### rename_events Transformation